rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 <b> This is a work-in-progress and is subject to change.</b>

-In This project you will be able to control an ESP8266 device as a Belkin Wemo.
+In this project you will be able to control an ESP8266 device as a Belkin Wemo.
 HomeVision control of the devices is achieved via a HomeVisionXL plug-in.

 The plug-in goes with the ESP8266 code I have running on my "Wemo" emulator.
 So the two work together.
 The http commands in the plug-in can be modified to do commands supported by other ESP8266 emulations.